v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/supremacy/OTOC.md

 ## Results

 The supremacy claim in {% cite Abanin2025observation %} has been realised using 65 qubits with a number of cycles $$t=23$$.
 Instead of a single qubit $$q_\mathrm{b}$$, three qubits are selected in which $$X$$ perturbations are introduced.
 The final quantity computed in $$C^{(4)}_\mathrm{diag}$$, a quantity more complex than $$C^{(4)}$$ (see end of part \textit{Large-loop interference in OTOC} for details in {% cite Abanin2025observation %}).
 The quantum experiment was performed with 50 different random circuits U and simulated on a quantum computer in approximately 4 days.
 This experiment has been estimated to require more than 100 years on a classical computer (with a quantum speedup of approximately 13,000).

+## Extension

+In {% cite Goksu260405038 %}, G. Can Toga et al. extend the OTOC experiment to analog quantum computers using QuEra Aquila, a neutral-atom-based quantum processor.
+This extension is based on a protocol proposed by B. Vermersch et al. {% cite vermersch2019probing %} to extract the OTOC value using an approximation based on a randomized measurement protocol.

 ## Implementations